 K1w-100000K2w-100000K3w-100000K4w-100000K5w-1111111g0g1g2g3g4g5=00000g

 where Kn is the equilibrium constant for the nth sequential hydration of glycine, w is the concentration of water in the atmosphere, g is the initial concentration of isolated glycine in the atmosphere, and gn is the equilibrium concentration of Gly(H2O)n.
-If we rewrite the above equation as Ax=b, we get x=A-1b where A-1 is the inverse of matrix A. This inverse can be easily computed using built-in spreadsheey functions as shown in Table 4 to obtain the final results.
+If we rewrite the above equation as Ax=b, we get x=A-1b where A-1 is the inverse of matrix A. This inverse can be easily computed using built-in spreadsheet functions as shown in Table 4 to obtain the final results.

 As presented, this protocol gives a qualitative understanding of the hydrated glycine populations in the atmosphere.
 Assuming a non-equilibrium concentration of isolated glycine of 2.9 million molecules per cubic centimeter, we see that the singly-hydrated glycine is the most abundant cluster in the atmosphere, followed by the triply- and quadruply-hydrated clusters.
 The larger clusters are predicted to be found in negligible amounts.
 Upon inspection of Figure 3, the abundance of the n = 1 – 4 clusters can be related to the stability and strain in the hydrogen bond network of the clusters.
 These clusters have the water molecules hydrogen bonded to the carboxylic acid moiety of glycine in a geometry closely resembling those of various hydrogen-bonded ring structures, making them especially stable.